Mohanraj02V/notesapi/README.md

 It is Django REST framework API endpoint for managing "Notes".
 The UI appears to be from the Django REST framework's automatically generated browsable API view.

-Endpoint for GET all the datas: /notes
+Endpoint for GET all the datas: /notes,
-Endpoint for GET perticular datas: /notes/<slug:slug> (" If we choose perticular data it help us to delete and update the datas")
-Endpoint for serch perticular datas with titles: /notes-search/?search=(title) (e.g /notes-search/?search=weekly) it will take you to the data that contain a title weekly
+Endpoint for GET perticular datas: /notes/<slug:slug> (" If we choose perticular data it help us to delete and update the datas"), Endpoint for serch perticular datas with titles: /notes-search/?search=(title) (e.g /notes-search/?search=weekly) it will take you to the data that contain a title weekly

 It supports GET, POST, PUT,DELETE methods.